-HBU offers a supervised walk-up lab available to all students.
-It is located in Atwood II, room 101.
-You must be a currently enrolled HBU student to use the computer lab.
+You must be a currently enrolled HBU student to use any computer lab resources.
 Guests and/or children are not allowed to accompany students into the lab.

 Equipment:

 - Computers

 - MS-Office (Word, Excel, Access, PowerPoint)

 - Internet connectivity

 - Special software requested by professors.